jhoffmann/dailies/API.md

 ```

 ### Update Task
-Update an existing task by its ID.
+Update an existing task by its ID, including completion status, priority, and frequency assignment.

 **Endpoint:** `PUT /tasks/{id}`